 With so many changes happening to your child’s brain, it’s especially important that your child is protected and nurtured.

 The incidence of poor mental health increases during the teenage years.
 It’s thought this could be related to the fact that the developing brain is more vulnerable to stress factors than the adult brain.
-For teenagers, stresses can include drugs, alcohol and high-risk behaviour.

 But don’t wrap your child in cotton wool!
 Too much parental attention might alienate your child.